xcode75/XMPlusDocs/servers/trojan.md

 ## Server Transport Configuration (Network Settings)

-- Remember to select the correct network setting for the transport tyep(Network)
+- Remember to select the correct network setting for the transport type(Network)

 ## tcp